jjasonek/1PF_ExchangeRates/README.md

 	ng new my-app
 	instead of
 	ng new my-app --no-standalone
 - CORS solved by setting a proxy in src/app/proxy/proxy.conf.json
 - run ExchangeRatesFE by CLI: ng serve -o --poll=2000 / ng serve --poll=2000 / ng serve
+- install node.js and npm, runs the application